jtigger/ytt-test/README.md

 4. in the parent directory of `.ytt-tests` run the test runner

     ```console
+    $ ls -a1F
+    .ytt-tests/
+    config/

     $ ytt-test.sh
     fail  .ytt-tests/sample.test.yaml
             ==> .ytt-test-out/sample/result.diff

     FAILURE
     ```
-5. examine the "actual" result and if acceptable, make it the "expected"
+5. examine the "actual" result; if acceptable, make it the "expected"

     ```console
     $ mv .ytt-test-out/sample/actual .ytt-tests/expected